-- Victims of abuse will be distressed, which can affect progress in school.
-If the alleged perpetrator is at the same school, this can be made worse - Girls are more likely to be victims, boys more likely to be perpetrators - It could be a group of perpetrators or an individual - Part 5 Should be read alongside the ISCP's Protocol for Managing Child-on-Child Sexual Abuse, Violence and Harassment - Staff should keep in mind that some children have additional barriers to disclosing due to vulnerability, disability, gender, ethnicity and/or sexual orientation - Staff should reflect back, using the child's language, when hearing a report - Staff should recognise it may only be the first incident reported, rather than representative of a singular incident and that trauma can impact upon memory, so children may not be able to recall all details or timeline of abuse
+- Victims of abuse will be distressed, which can affect progress and behaviour.
+If the alleged perpetrator is at the same Setting, this can be made worse and consideration needs to be given to this as per the ISCP Protocol mentioned above. - Girls are more likely to be victims, boys more likely to be perpetrators, but any child can be affected - It could be a group of perpetrators or an individual - Part 5 Should be read alongside the ISCP's Protocol for Managing Child-on-Child Sexual Abuse, Violence and Harassment (see link above) - Staff should keep in mind that some children have additional barriers to disclosing due to vulnerability, disability, gender, ethnicity and/or sexual orientation - Staff should reflect back, using the child's language, when hearing a report - Staff should recognise it may only be the first incident reported, rather than representative of a singular incident and that trauma can impact upon memory, so children may not be able to recall all details or timeline of abuse